tonysolo/ghg/MvvmLight1/README.md

 ### Patient and Provider ID's ##

-Unique ID's consist of the region and the page offset in the 'P' blob or 'L' blob for patients or providers.
+Unique ID's for patients and providers are equivalent to their data offset in the 'P' blob or 'L' blobs.

-For locating data, patient e-Health data will align with 64Kb boundaries so the location in the 'P' blob will be:
+Patient's e-Health data aligns with 64Kb boundaries so the data location in the 'P' blob will be:

     Start Location = ID<<16

+Similarly provider data aligns with 4Kb boundaries in the 'L' blob  at

+    Start Location = ID<<12

+## Processing ##

 The purpose of the software is to maximise the value of the data.
-To provide ways to simplify collecting and using the data.
+To provide ways to simplify collecting and then fully using the data.

-## e-Health Processing ##

-### e-Health Records ##
-There is much confusion about e-health, dissatisfaction and failures in some countries including the UK.
-This implementation is a simple clinical record of the patients alerts and chronic medication, risks and preferences and short clinical notes for each visit.
-Unlike other implementations, this is a complete health information registry for patients to share their information with any healthcare provider they consult.
-It is designed for population health management using actionable data, for individual patients information and for recording epidemiology in near real time.
-The data is stored using Microsoft Azure Page blobs and includes storage of text as well as images such as scans, handwritten notes, xrays, ECGs and future data sources such as wearable devices.

 ### Actionable Data / Population Health Management##
 The design supports actionable data.
 The e-health record will flag risky behaviour such as a missed appointment or vaccination.
-An Azure worker role periodically checks all the records in a region and acts by sending an SMS to the patient or a healthcare visitor to follow up the problem.
+An Azure worker role periodically checks all the records in a region and could, for example, act by sending an SMS to the patient or a healthcare visitor to follow up the problem.

-Actionable data could be a solution to many serious health problems like maternal and child mortality, HIV and TB medication compliance.
-It will be valuable for organising telemedicine and for implementing Population Health Management.
+Similarly actionable data could be a solution to many serious health problems like maternal and child mortality, HIV and TB medication compliance.
+It will also be valuable for organising telemedicine, health visitors and appointment reminders.
 This would be done automatically and at low cost.

 ### Scheduled Processing ##
-Azure storage queues will be used for scheduling tasks such as sending appointment reminders to patients on a specific day.
-For long delays the task could be flagged in the patients e-Health record as actionable data.
+Azure storage queues will be used for scheduling tasks such as appointment reminders on a specific day.
+For long delays the task could be flagged in the patient's e-Health record as actionable data.

 ## Epidemiology ##
-Epidemiology is possibly the most important feature of the application.
-Before cloud storage, computing and GIS it would have been impossible to collect, process and map complete geographic healthcare data in real time.
+Epidemiology is possibly the most important property of the application.
+Before cloud computing and GIS it would have been impossible to collect, process and map geographic healthcare data in real time.
-This application gives healthcare providers a simple way to upload a short record of the conditions they treat every day.
-A cloud process continually sorts and files the information according to region and time.
+This application gives healthcare providers a simple way to record the conditions they treat every day without person identifiable data.
+A cloud process continually sorts and files epidemiology for regions and the country and updates the information overnight.

-The table shows how it works.
-Data is spread across 8 storage queues and setting the visibility to hide the data until the owner region reaches midnight (solar time).
+The table shows how epidemiology works.
+Data is spread across 8 storage queues and setting the visibility to hide the data until the owner region reaches midnight.
 At that time the data for the region becomes visible for processing.
 This arrangement extends the processing time to 6 hours a day for each region.

 ### Processing using Azure Queue Storage and Epidemiology data##